Wolverine971/9takes/src/blog/enneagram/enneagram-type-6.md

 <section class="section-content">

-<h2 id="weaknesses">🤔 Weaknesses/ Challlenges of an Enneagram 6</h2>
+<h2 id="weaknesses">🤔 Weaknesses/ Challenges of an Enneagram 6</h2>

-While Type 6s have many strengths, they also have some weaknesses.
-One of their most significant weaknesses is their tendency to be anxious and uncertain.
-They can also be indecisive and have a hard time making decisions.
-Additionally, Type 6s can have difficulty trusting their abilities and may need help with self-doubt.
+One of the primary weaknesses of Type 6s is their tendency to be overly anxious and pessimistic.

+They often anticipate the worst-case scenario and spend a significant amount of time worrying about potential dangers or threats, even when there may be no rational basis for their concerns.
+This constant state of anxiety can lead to indecisiveness, as they struggle to trust their own judgment and may seek excessive reassurance from others.

+Their skepticism and doubt can make it challenging for them to build trust in relationships, as they may question the motives and intentions of others.

 </section>